1980 Minnesota Vikings season

 The 1980 season was the Minnesota Vikings' 20th in the National Football League and their 14th under head coach Bud Grant.
 The Vikings improved on their 7–9 record from last year with a 9–7 record, equal to that of the Detroit Lions, but won the NFC Central division title on the conference record tiebreaker.
 In the Divisional Playoffs, the Vikings lost to the Philadelphia Eagles 31–16.

-The most dramatic game of the season came in a Week 15 home game against Cleveland, with Minnesota at 8–6.
+The most dramatic game of the season came in a Week 15 home game against Cleveland, with Minnesota's record standing at 8–6.
 The Vikings trailed 23–9 early in the fourth quarter, but with five seconds left in regulation, despite missing two field goals and two extra points in the game, they were on the Cleveland 46-yard line, having reduced the Browns' lead to one point.
 Quarterback Tommy Kramer threw a Hail Mary pass that Ahmad Rashad caught at the 2-yard line before backing into the end zone to give Minnesota a 28–23 win.